charles356/London-Borough-Crime/README.md

 ## Script

 The analysis presented was conducted using RStudio covering data preparation tasks such as cleansing, filtering, and statistical analysis.
-This process enabled the identification of trends and patterns within boroughs and crime types which is important as It allows us to extrapolate future trends from historical data, thus enhancing predictive analysis
+This process enabled the identification of trends and patterns within boroughs and crime types which is important as It allows us to extrapolate future trends from historical data, thus enhancing predictive analysis.

 ## Additional Notes